lostisland/faraday/docs/middleware/index.md

 1. `Request::UrlEncoded` encodes as "application/x-www-form-urlencoded" if not
   already encoded or of another type.
-2. `Response::Logger' logs request and response headers, can be configured to log bodies as well.
+2. `Response::Logger` logs request and response headers, can be configured to log bodies as well.

 Swapping middleware means giving the other priority.
 Specifying the "Content-Type" for the request is explicitly stating which middleware should